gwdevs/findr/README.md

 # Contributing

-This workspace uses the following Javascript tools:
+This repo is organized as a monorepo and uses the following Javascript tools:
   - [Nx, a build system](https://nx.dev)
   - [pnpm, package manager - like npm](https://pnpm.io/installation)